 The CSPA is a tool designed to indicate reading, writing and numeracy/maths skills.
 Satisfactory outcomes from the CSPA is a course admission requirement (CAR) for a range of TAFE SA courses.

-The criteria that applicants to certain TAFE SA courses must meet in order to be eligible to for selection into the course.
-Details of CAR for each course is explained in the course entry details in the SATAC application or on the TAFE SA website.
+The criteria that applicants to certain TAFE SA courses must meet in order to be eligible for selection into the course.
+Details of the course admission requirements for each course is explained in the course entry details in the SATAC application or on the TAFE SA website.

 A student who is an Australian or New Zealand citizen, or person who holds an Australian permanent visa when they enrol.

-Applicants are eligible for an offer to a course/program if they meet the selection criteria, prerequisites and, in some cases, additional entry requirements (e.g. interview or portfolio) as outlined by the institution offering the course.
+Applicants are eligible to be considered for a place in a course/program if they meet the selection criteria for that course/program, including any prerequisites or additional entry requirements (e.g. interview or portfolio) as outlined by the institution.

-The principle that all applicants for a course who have the same selection rank for a course, and are applying on the basis of like qualifications, will be treated equally in the selection process.
+The principle that all applicants who have the same selection rank for a course, and are applying on the basis of like qualifications, will be treated equally in the selection process.

 Also referred to as distance learning or online study, external study normally does not require a student to attend classes on campus on a regular basis.
 You may instead be required to study at another location or online.

 Fees may refer to SATAC fees for processing an application or admissions test, or student contributions or tuition fees charged by the institution for your study.
 SATAC fees apply to undergraduate and postgraduate applications, and applications to sit the STAT.
 Information about tuition fees can be found by contacting the relevant institution.